mahavedalla/mahavedalla/docs/questions/buddha/how-are-the-buddha-and-the-dhamma-related.md

-# How are the Buddha and the Dhamma related?
+Question: How are the Buddha and the Dhamma related?
 Category: Buddha
 Sutta References: SN 22.87
 Answer: He who sees the Dhamma, see the Buddha; he who sees the Buddha, sees the Dhamma.